nick-jones/php-ucd/README.md

 - `Database::onlyNonCharacters()` - returns a `Collection` instance containing only `NonCharacter` instances
 - `Database::onlySurrogates()` - returns a `Collection` instance containing only `Surrogate` instances

-The `UCD\Entity\Character\Collection` class, returned by a number of methods, provides methods for filtering and traversal.
+The `UCD\Entity\Character\Collection` class, returned by a number of methods, provides methods for filtering, traversal, codepoint extractions, amongst other things.

-It is likely that you will want to leverage the default `Character\Repository` for resolution of characters, etc, in which case, calling `UCD\Collection::fromDisk()` will give you an instance backed by the `PHPFileRepository`.
+It is likely that you will want to leverage the default `Character\Repository` for resolution of characters, etc, in which case, calling `UCD\Collection::fromDisk()` will give you an instance backed by `FileRepository`.
 You can, of course, leverage a different `Character\Repository` implementation, if you so wish, by providing it to the constructor of `UCD\Database`.